dblanchardDev/arcgisrest/README.md

 From the instance of *ArcgisRest*, you can access several properties, along with the connection handlers for each ArcGIS Enterprise component (Portal, ArcGIS Server, and GeoEvent Server).

-If multiple components of ArcGIS Enterprise are installed on the same server, you may re-use the same instance of *ArcgisRest*.
+If multiple components of ArcGIS Enterprise are accessible on/from the same server, you may re-use the same instance of *ArcgisRest*.

 📝 *No actual connection is made to the server until the first request is sent.*